 You can still pay same monthly amount if you like, but this gives you more flexibility over your cashflow.
 Then, if something happens, not only will you have more cash and investments, but you’ll have less outgoings to worry about.

 Ultimately, your ability to manage money matters way more than the level of debt you have.
-As an example, I left work with a few million in debt, but didn’t lose a single night’s sleep because I knew how to manage it.
+As a somewhat extreme example, I left work with a few million in debt, but didn’t lose a single night’s sleep because I knew how to manage it.